Thursday, July 31, 2025

 or to remember more than they should

-either goes insane,
+either goes insane

 gnawing bits of her scarce joys,

-chipping away at her appetite for
+chipping away at her appetite for light and hope,

 scraping her element,

-peeling her essence, layer by
+peeling her essence, layer by layer,

 eroding her zest for life.